IBM/k8s-storage-tests/README.md

 This Ansible Playbook helps functionally validate a storage on `ReadWriteOnce` and `ReadWriteMany` volumes.
 Note that these tests covers readiness and are only meant to be a pre-cursor to a full blown test with actual Cloud Pak workloads.

+>**Note that: if the tests in this storage readiness project are successful, you can perform further performance tests on the storage by following this companion project at https://github.com/IBM/k8s-storage-perf, and perform the tests provided there.
+It will give you a good assessment of the particular storage performance.**

 The following tests are performed:

  - Dynamic provisioning of a volume